-Nothing says home quite like a warm chicken pot pie, that is why it’s on out list of 10 Recipes Every Cook Should Know.
-It’s filling, comforting and always delicious!
+Nothing says home quite like a warm chicken pot pie, that is why it’s on our list of Te Recipes Every Cook Should Know.
+It’s filling, comforting, and always delicious!
 Top your creamy chicken and vegetable mixture with pie crust or substitute with puff pastry for a more dramatic presentation.
 Another option is a layer of your favorite biscuit dough dolloped onto the filling just before the pot pie goes into the oven.

 Makes 4 to 6 servings

 - 3 tbsp butter or vegetable oil

 - 11/2 cups diced yellow onion